amacneil/dbmate/README.md

 $ git push heroku master
 ```

-You can now run dbmate on heroku:
+You can then run dbmate on heroku:

 ```sh
 $ heroku run bin/dbmate-heroku up